codio/site/source/docs/courses/introduction.html.md

 - how to restrict access to teachers and students within your organization
 - general access control.

+You might want other teachers to edit your content.
+It is important to understand how collaboration works, so please refer to [collaborating on project units](/docs/courses/units/course-collaborate) for more details.

 ### Video - Stack modifications
 The following video covers the important topic of stack management within a course.
 Here are some documentation links.